Three Sisters Gardening

 The American Farm Bureau says, “According to Native American legend, these 3 crops are inseparable sisters who can only grow and thrive together.
 When European settlers arrived in America in the early 1600s, and by the time the first Thanksgiving was celebrated, the Iroquois had been growing the Three Sisters for over 3 centuries!”

-For a treat, you may also enjoy our delicious three sisters stew recipe for a healthy and hearty dish during Thanksgiving on any chilly day!
+For a treat, you can also enjoy our delicious three sisters’ stew recipe, which is a healthy and hearty dish for Thanksgiving or any chilly day!

-In colonial days, cleared lands were hard to find.
-Native American tribes who grew Three Sisters Gardens, their success amounted to a minor agricultural revolution.
-With cleared land at a premium, this method provided a way to grow nutritious, easy to store crops in smaller spaces.
+Cleared lands were hard to find in colonial days.
+Native American tribes that grew Three Sisters Gardens’ success amounted to a minor agricultural revolution.
+With cleared land at a premium, this method provided a way to grow nutritious, easy-to-store crops in smaller spaces.

 RELATED: Love to garden?
 Check out more posts here >>